Lighthouse Keepers (band): "Gargoyle"

 In 1983 The Lighthouse Keepers issued their first single, "Gargoyle", as a three-track 7 inch vinyl 45rpm on their own independent label, Guthugga Pipeline Records.
-Early pressings sported individually hand drawn disc labels and cover art with the words "Strike a Lighthouse!" etched near the matrix numbers of the run-out grooves.
+Production costs were financed independently by the band and early pressings sported individually hand drawn disc labels and cover art by band members.

-The A-side, a somewhat licht gothic-styled track, "Gargoyle", featured vocals by Ward.
-Its B-side had two tracks: the rockabilly influenced "Demolition Team", and the 12-string, groove driven "Quick Sticks", both sung by Appel.
-All three original compositions were written by Appel and recorded at the band's request as "first takes", Appel playing guitars with O'Neil on a borrowed drum kit.
-Bass guitar was overdubbed by Appel with some harmonica and slide guitar contributed by Dalton, along with doubletracking of Ward's vocals.
-The 12-string guitar parts utilised a stomp box effects unit compressor.
+The A-side, "Gargoyle", featured vocals by Ward, and the two B-side tracks: "Demolition Team", and "Quick Sticks", were both sung by Appel.
+All three original compositions were written by Appel who played 12 string acoustic guitar utilising a stomp box effects unit compressor.
+O'Neil played percussion on a borrowed drum kit.
+Initial overdubs including bass guitar played by Appel and blues style harmonica and dobro style slide guitar by Dalton were later finished by doubletracking of Ward's vocals.

-The recording was done at Dream Studios Mk3 for $50 ('studio opening rate') plus tape costs, on a 1/2 inch 8-track reel to reel analog tape recorder running at 7 1/2 ips and mixed to 1/4 inch 2-track 15 ips using Auratone 5c sound cubes for referencing.
+Recordings were completed at Dream Studios Mk3 on a Teac 8-track 1/2 inch analog reel to reel tape recorder running at 7 1/2 ips and later mixed to a Technics 15 ips 1/4-inch 2-track referenced with Auratone 5c sound cubes.

-The audio engineers, in keeping with the prevailing DIY, autodidactic 'zeitgeist', encouraged the band to purchase their own blank tapes and follow the production process from mastering by Don Bartley at EMI's Sydney Studios, to "test pressing" (see white label) at EMI's Homebush record plant where the discs were manufactured through EMI's custom pressing service, which was also commonly used by local bands and emerging independent record labels such as M squared.
-Production costs were financed independently by the band.
+In keeping with the prevailing autodidactic 'zeitgeist', the audio engineers encouraged the band to purchase their own blank tapes and follow the production processes from mastering by Don Bartley at EMI's Sydney Studios to "test pressing" at EMI's Homebush record plant where vinyl discs were manufactured through EMI's custom pressing service.
+"Strike a Lighthouse!" is etched near the matrix numbers of the run-out grooves.